Code-Institute-Submissions/ms33/ms33/README.md

  To provide pertinent information about the structure of this MileStone3 Project.
 ## Testing ReadMe.md file for proper spacing between lines.
 Previous Testing = failed.
 Currently testing using hashtags
 <br />
-C__ Testing br / methods as hashtags are for titles.
+C__ Testing br / methods as hashtags are for titles. = SUCCESS, even though this method was deprecated.

 # Getting Started with Create React App